samuelvarkey/Chelsea_Analysis/README.md

 ## File Descriptions <a name="files"></a>

-Chelsea stats.csv contains the data that I have used.
+ChelseaStats.csv contains the data that I have used.
 It contains several metrics of the entire Chelsea sqaud of 2020-21.

 There is also a notebook available here to showcase all my work related to my three questions.